 The iconic castle in Banff is the ultimate luxury accommodation in Banff.
 You can generally expect a certain standard from a Fairmont, and this one is no different.
 The food is great and its spa is unparalleled in Banff.
 The castle is full of rich history, and supposedly even has a few ghosts roaming its halls.

 We love to come to the Fairmont for their afternoon tea and would definitely recommend it if you’re looking for great views and a peaceful atmosphere away from the crowds.

 Another Luxury Hotel in Lake Louise that’s fairly well secluded.
 The hotel has several luxurious chalets with river views, and it offers a rustic escape away from the crowds.
 We like to visit for their great food, especially for their incredible Mother’s day brunch.

-The Rimrock Hotel – The Rimrock is another of the best hotels in Banff.
+The Rimrock is another of the best hotels in Banff.
 It’s a little dated, but still offers incredible views of the surrounding mountains and is very conveniently located within walking distance of the Banff hot springs and the Sulphur Mountain Gondola (read more on Banff Gondolas here).
 It’s also home to one of Canada’s few, and Banff’s only, 5 diamond restaurant (the Eden).